Coronavirus disrupts U.S. schools, sports, late-night television

 The closure, idling some 53,000 students, is believed to mark the first U.S. big-city school district to halt instruction due to the coronavirus.

-Washington state has documented more than 281 coronavirus cases, including 24 deaths, most of them concentrated in the Seattle area around a long-term care facility in the suburb of Kirkland.
+Washington state has documented 366 coronavirus cases, including 29 deaths, most of them concentrated in the Seattle area around a long-term care facility in the suburb of Kirkland.
+There were 1,281 cases in total in the United States, according to a Johns Hopkins University tally.

-The number of infections nationwide has climbed steadily, with cases identified in nearly three-quarters of U.S. states.
-More than 1,100 cases and 32 deaths have been reported overall, according to Johns Hopkins University.

-The World Health Organization described the coronavirus, which emerged late last year in China and causes a respiratory illness that can be fatal, as a pandemic on Wednesday for the first time.
+The World Health Organization described the coronavirus, which emerged late last year in China, as a pandemic on Wednesday for the first time.

 Treasury Secretary Steven Mnuchin said the Trump administration was looking into steps that could put hundreds of billions of dollars into the U.S. economy to shield it from a slowdown brought on by the disruption from coronavirus.